cuiruifei/HetcorPC/README.md

 # HetcorPC

-The Hetcor PC algorithm for causal discovery from mixed continuous and ordinal data.
+This repository contains the code for our paper entitled "The Hetcor PC algorithm for causal discovery from mixed continuous and ordinal data".